nicoolas25/pairoulette/README.md

 When an offer is submited, its author will receive an email with a link to the monitoring interface of this offer.

-A review of the offers should condition its publication.
+A review of the offer should condition its publication.

 The offers die after 7 days of publication but can be re-published via the monitoring interface.